Botanical Illustration: Step by step painting of leaves

 Step two: Working into the midtones with a lighter and yellower green

-I tend to leave the veins white as they are often yellower and paler than the leaf blade, or, if not, may be a very different colour such as crimson or purple.
+I tend to leave the veins white.
+They are often yellower and paler than the leaf blade.
+If not, they may be a very different colour such as crimson or purple.

 Next is a third mix, far paler and more dilute than the others.
 This knocks the stark edges off the white highlighted regions of the leaf.
 In this example I also apply this wash to the veins which are a yellowish green colour.
 The mix is composed of a lot of water and sap green with lemon yellow.

-I also cover some of the remaining areas of white with this pale shade - this helps the palest regions of the leaf stand out, and adds some shape to the leaf.
+I also cover some of the remaining areas of white with this pale shade.
+This helps the palest regions of the leaf stand out.
+It also adds some shape to the leaf.
 The areas closet to the veins tend to receive this treatment as they are often marginally darker than the central highlights between lateral veins.

-Next, I'll mix up quite a thick dark colour and pick out the deepest areas of shade with the tip of my paintbrush.
-This mix often features browns, purples, and blues; and needs to be added very carefully to avoid swamping the greens.
+Next, I’ll mix up quite a thick dark colour and pick out the deepest areas of shade with the tip of my paintbrush.
+This mix often features browns, purples, and blue.
+It needs to be added very carefully to avoid swamping the greens.
 For this bramble leaf it was a mix of sap green, burnt umber, winsor blue, and purple.

 Step three and four: Applying a very pale yellow-green wash, and working into the darkest shadows.

-The final step is to put a very very dilute and pale overwash across the entire painting (as seen in the lowest area of the blackberry leaf).
+The final step is to put a very very dilute and pale overwash across the entire painting.
+You can see this in the lowest area of the blackberry leaf.
 Frequently this will be yellow ochre with lots of water.
 In this case it was yellow ochre, lemon yellow and plenty of water,.

-This last wash tends to help unify the gradations and colours of the leaf, but is pale and light enough not to compromise the white of the paper which still remains, showing the highlights on the leaf blade.
+This last wash tends to help unify the gradations and colours of the leaf.
+Yet it is pale and light enough not to compromise the white of the paper which still remains.
+This paper shows the highlights on the leaf blade.

-The left hand side of the leaf below shows the whole process in play; it was done as a demonstration for students so is far from perfect, but shows how the steps described look on a larger segment of a leaf.
+The left hand side of the leaf below shows the whole process in play; it was done as a demonstration for students so is far from perfect.
+However, it shows how the steps described look on a larger segment of a leaf.
 This is the same piece, but for some reason this scan is brighter and yellower than the others.

 Blackberry leaf with breakdown of steps on the right, and a segment fully painted on the left.